Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 An excuse to explain away a perpetual state of poverty.

 There was a person from Udupi who told a story to the narrator.
-According to him as a young boy, while going to school, he used to stop near the temple and pray to the goddess for a pair of shoes.
-When his wish was granted still he offered prayer as he did not want to lose them.
-But 30 years later when the narrator visited the same town, she found the son of the new priest who was in proper school uniform, wearing school shoes, having a school bag, and sitting on a plastic chair.
+According to him, as a young boy, while going to school, he used to stop near the temple and pray to the goddess for a pair of shoes.
+When his wish was granted, he still offered prayer as he did not want to lose them.
+But 30 years later, when the narrator visited the same town, she found the son of the new priest, who was in proper school uniform, wearing school shoes, having a school bag, and sitting on a plastic chair.
 At this point, the author wants to highlight the fact that the condition of a section of society has improved.
 The son of a priest can afford shoes.
-But still, there is a section of the society like the ragpickers who cannot afford shoes or chappals.
+But still, there is a section of society, like the ragpickers, who cannot afford shoes or chappals.

 Q. What did the boy pray for every morning?